Extermination Camp (Treblinka II)

 - Targeted excavations were carried out in 2013 in order to confirm the nature of some of the structures identified in the geophysical survey results.
 Deep sand and rubble deposits were identified in specific areas of the site.
-This material appears to have been leveled across the former death camp area, likely in an attempt by the Nazis to hide their crimes.
+This material appears to have been levelled across the former death camp area, likely in an attempt by the Nazis to hide their crimes.
 Earlier evidence was identified beneath these deposits, including in situ structural remains.

 - An apparent structure measuring 22 x 15m was identified in the Ground Penetrating Radar survey, undertaken in 2010.
 Targeted excavation in the middle of this area in 2013 confirmed that this structure was the Old Gas Chamber building.
-The discovery of tiles, sections of wall and other building furnishings proved that this building was modeled on a bathhouse.
+The discovery of tiles, sections of wall and other building furnishings proved that this building was modelled on a bathhouse.
 The tiles found were manufactured by Dziewulski i Lange.

 - Further evidence of a structure was identified in the geophysical survey results, across an area measuring 44 x 20m.
-Further work is required in 2014 to confirm whether traces of the New Gas Chamber building survive in this area beneath a significant dump of imported sand.

 - An important assemblage of artefacts has been recovered from the test pit excavations and walkover survey.
-These artefacts include personal affects, building materials, tiles, domestic utensils, and military artefacts.
+These artefacts include personal effects, building materials, tiles, domestic utensils, and military artefacts.
 The finds are currently under specialist analysis and conservation, and represent an important assemblage that will enhance our understanding of the site.